samuelparkin1/Ride_Share_App/README.md

 # SamuelParkin_T3A3
-this is a ride share app using python flask
+This is a ride share app using python flask